Zhixuan0318/COMP1044_CW_G17/README.md

 **Module**: COMP1044

 ##  Synopsis
 A Library Management System (DBMS) which has a front-end user interface connecting to the database and perform queries using PHP and SQL.
-The functionality of the system includes:
+The functionalities of the system includes:
 * User authentication
 * Database insights
 * Adding a book